tuantruong2206/myowncoin/doc/build-osx.md

 Other commands:
 -------

-    ./bitcoind -daemon # to start the bitcoin daemon.
+    ./bitcoind -daemon # to start the Nilabit daemon.
     ./bitcoin-cli --help  # for a list of command-line options.
     ./bitcoin-cli help    # When the daemon is running, to get a list of RPC commands